OEM technology for your broadcast or pro AV products

 As a result, the industry is moving forward rapidly with the new standard.

-Although there are several IP video standards for pro AV use, ST 2110 is the only one that’s truly open, offering the highest quality, the lowest latency, full compatibility with all IP network standards, and full integration of systems from different manufacturers.
-And IPMX, the implementation of ST 2110 for the AV industry, adds crucial features including HDCP copy protection, network discovery and registration, I/O management, and enhanced audio channel mapping.
+Although there are several IP video standards for pro AV use, IPMX, the implementation of ST 2110 for the AV industry, is the only one that’s truly open, offering the highest quality, the lowest latency, full compatibility with all IP network standards, and full integration of systems from different manufacturers.
+And IPMX adds crucial features including HDCP copy protection, network discovery and registration, I/O management, and enhanced audio channel mapping.

 How we work with manufacturers